Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 E+

-Photo of the platform.
+Close-up of the truck.

 Photo of the box.